WeiShenL/all-in-one/TEST_CREATION_MANUAL.md

 - [ ] Monitor for race conditions
 - [ ] Document test data patterns
 - [ ] Verify cleanup effectiveness
+- [ ] increase timeouts and to be visible timings to account for CICD to run slower than local

 ## Conclusion